-A proceeding for an offence against this Act must start within the latest of the following periods to end-

-- (a) 1 year after the commission of the offence; - (b) 6 months after the offence comes to the complainant's knowledge but 3 years after the commission of the offence; - (c) if the offence involves a breach of an obligation causing death and the death is investigated by a coroner under the Coroners Act 2003-2 years after the coroner makes a finding in relation to the death.
+- A proceeding for an offence against this Act must start within the latest of the following periods to end- - 1 year after the commission of the offence; (a) - (b) 6 months after the offence comes to the complainant's knowledge but 3 years after the commission of the offence; - if the offence involves a breach of an obligation causing death and the death is investigated by a coroner under the Coroners Act 2003-2 years after the coroner makes a finding in relation to the death. - Subsection (1) does not apply to a proceeding for an offence against part 3A.